dildeolupbiten/TkAccount/README.md

 ![img27](https://user-images.githubusercontent.com/29302909/98709000-d921cb00-2392-11eb-9b17-0cbb67627eef.png)

 So the above graph shows how many times a specific product is sold during a timeline.
-If we change **Number Of Products** to **Price**, this time we will see how much a specific product we earned during a specific time range.
+If we select the **Price** checkbutton, this time we will see how much a specific product we earned during a specific time range.

 ![img28](https://user-images.githubusercontent.com/29302909/98709835-f30fdd80-2393-11eb-9685-a3328c9f008f.png)